I’ve been pouring money into my 401(k) and it’s nearly $1 million – but is it actually too much?

 © Canva | Kameleon007 from Getty Images Signature and golubovy from Getty Images

-He posted it to Reddit, on a forum built for people targeting $2.5 to $5 million portfolios.
-The replies sent him somewhere he wasn’t expecting — and if you have ever caught yourself optimizing one corner of your financial life while a louder problem sits in the next room, his story is worth ten minutes.
+He posted it to Reddit, on a forum built for people targeting roughly $2.5 to $5 million in investable assets.
+The replies sent him somewhere he was not expecting, and if you have ever caught yourself optimizing one corner of your financial life while a louder problem sits in the next room, his story is worth ten minutes.

-The author’s spouse is currently on maternity leave, but will soon be working one day per week to earn $45,000/year.
+The author’s spouse is currently on maternity leave but will soon be working one day per week to earn $45,000 per year.
 She is the primary caregiver to their children.
-They live in a VHCOL (very high cost of living) area, have family close by to assist with childcare if needed and have a $1.7 million home with a $1.2 million mortgage at 5%.
+They live in a VHCOL (very high cost of living) area, have family nearby to assist with childcare if needed, and carry a $1.7 million home with a $1.2 million mortgage at 5%.

 Traditional vs. Roth: The ChubbyFIRE Crossroads